WernherVonData/DonutTrees/README.md

 ## Motivation <a name="motivation"></a>

-Just wanted to see how game modding looks like
+Just wanted to see how game modding looks like.

 ## Content description <a name="content"></a>

-This is a Rimworld mod that adds technology to sow Donut trees that produce Donuts which may be turn into the Icing in the drug laboratories in your colony.
+This is a Rimworld mod that adds technology to sow Donut trees that will grow Donuts which can be consumed by the colonists.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>